HaydnRogan/lammps/doc/src/compute_rigid_local_abrade.rst

 The *abraded_volume* is the total abraded volume removed from the body.
 This cumulative value can be preserved between simulations through the use of the optional *infile* keyword in the :doc:`rigid/abrade <fix_rigid_abrade>` command.

 The *wear_energy* is the total energy dissipated to displace surface atoms inwards along their normals.
-The energy dissipated to displace a surface atom :math:`i` is adapted from :ref:`(Capozza) <Capozza>` as,
+The energy dissipated to displace a surface atom :math:`i` is adapted from :ref:`(Capozza) <Capozza_compute>` as,

 .. math::